Yannick Noah

 Yannick Noah (/fr/; born 18 May 1960) is a French former professional tennis player and singer, who was inducted into the International Tennis Hall of Fame in 2005.
-Noah won the French Open in 1983, and is a former captain of both France's Davis Cup and Billie Jean King Cup teams.
+Noah won the French Open in singles in 1983 and in doubles in 1984, and is a former captain of both France's Davis Cup and Billie Jean King Cup teams.
 During his nearly two-decade career, Noah captured 23 singles titles and 16 doubles titles, reaching a career-high singles ranking of world No. 3 in July 1986 and attaining the world No. 1 doubles ranking the following month.
 Since his retirement from the game, Noah has remained in the public eye as a popular music performer and as the co-founder, with his mother, of a charity organization for underprivileged children.
+He is commemorated each year at Roland-Garros with Yannick Noah's Day.
 Noah is also the father of former NBA player Joakim Noah.

 Early life

 Born in Sedan, in the north of France in 1960, Yannick Noah is biracial.
 His late father was Cameroonian footballer, Zacharie Noah, and his mother, Marie-Claire, was French.
 After a sports injury in 1963, Noah's father returned to Africa with his family.
 Yannick was living in Cameroon when he made his debut in tennis and was discovered at age 11 by Arthur Ashe.
 He soon showed an amazing talent that brought him to the French Tennis Federation's training center in Nice in 1971.